1L20.66 - Orbits on the Overhead/Mass Spectrometer Model

 See also 7D30.90 in Modern Physics and 1L20.66/7D30.90 in Astronomy.

 Place the Plexiglas plate with attached ring magnet on the overhead projector.
 Roll one of the ball bearings at a grazing angle across the ring magnet.
 Watch the ball bearing either be deflected to a different direction, or orbit the magnet.
+The ramp can be attached to several places on the plate and will be a great help in controlling ball bearing speed and direction or grazing angle.

 - Michel Gagnon, "A Mass Spectrometer Simulator in Your Computer", TPT, Vol. 50, # 9, Dec.
 2012, p.
 553.